bentoml/BentoML/docs/source/get-started/introduction.rst

 Before deploying your AI application, you create a ``bentofile.yaml`` file, detailing all necessary build configurations such as Python dependencies and Docker settings.
 After that, you can choose either of the following ways to deploy your application.

-- With a single command, you deploy your application to BentoCloud.
+- With a single command, you :doc:`deploy your application to BentoCloud </guides/deployment>`.
 In this approach, your project is automatically packaged into a Bento, the standard distribution format for BentoML Services, uploaded and deployed on BentoCloud.
 This serverless platform offers scalable and hardware-optimized solutions for running AI applications.
-- You can manually package your project into a Bento and containerize it as a Docker image.
+- You can manually package your project into a Bento and :doc:`containerize it as a Docker image </guides/containerization>`.
 This Docker image can then be deployed to any Docker-compatible environment, such as Kubernetes.
 This method provides more flexibility in deployment and is suitable for integration into your existing container orchestration system.